Skip to contents

 write_results_compression_level

-Gzip compression level (0-9) for results writes.
+Integer 0–9.
+Gzip compression level for HDF5 writes.
+Default 4.

 return_output